Aura Star: Attack of the Temple

 Aura Star: Attack of the Temple (奥拉星：进击圣殿), also known as Aola Star, is a 2015 3D Chinese animated children's fantasy adventure film directed by Frankie Chung.
 It was released on 23 July 2015.
 It is based on the online web browser game Aola Star.

 Plot

-The protagonist, Donghuang Taiyi, serves as the guardian of the ancient temple.
-When the ancient temple is invaded, he is ordered to flee to Aola with "Tiandao Wuji".
-After being severely injured, he loses his memory and is turned into a cute Abi.
-He is taken in by the Aola star "Landing" and named "Tai Er".
-Tai Er gradually adapts to life on Aola and makes some friends.
-They discover a conspiracy of the dark forces and work hard to protect Aola.
-In the process, Tai Er also begins to recover his memory and shoulders the arduous mission of restoring the temple.
+The protagonist, Donghuang Taiyi, serves as the guardian of an ancient temple.
+When the temple is invaded, he is ordered to flee to Aola with Tiandao Wuji.
+After being severely injured, he loses his memory and is transformed into a cute Abi.
+He is taken in by the Aola star Landing, who names him Tai Er.
+Gradually, Tai Er adapts to life on Aola and makes some friends.
+Together, they uncover a conspiracy by dark forces and strive to protect Aola.
+In the process, Tai Er begins to recover his memories and takes on the challenging mission of restoring the temple.